BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-john-mccarthy.md

   <img src="https://bradleyculley.github.io/images/john-mccarthy.jpeg" />
 </div>
 <br/><br/>
+Revised version of an essay I wrote earlier this year about some things that had been on the mind for a while:

 I think the continued development of artificial intelligence will lead to an epistemic unraveling of teleological claims.
 There's been some of that already.

 A few years ago, I read a news article along these lines: